Ratecard/docs/docs/webhooks/outbound/subscriptions.md

   - Does not attach additional data

 ## Feedback
-In this section you'll find all feedbac subscriptions.
+In this section you'll find all feedback subscriptions.

 > Every feedback subscription will always have an [feedback](../../../reference/api/models/feedback.v1.yaml) object attached to it in the payload.